sstelfox/sidekiq-scheduler/README.md

     #If you use a Gemfile:
     gem 'sidekiq-scheduler'

-    #Starting the scheduler
-    bundle exec sidekiq-scheduler

-The scheduler will perform identically to a normal sidekiq worker with an additional scheduler thread being run - in the default configuration this will result in 25 worker threads being available on the scheduler node but all normal configuration options apply.

 NOTE: Since it's currently not possible to hook into the default option parsing provided by sidekiq you will need to use a configuration file to override the scheduler options.